epfl-ada/ada-2021-project-adamn/README.md

 - Description of project in Data Story (Week 13)

 ## Organization within Team
-Lisa: Group the occupations in categories, and prepare the dataset for propensity score calculation (discretization)
+- Lisa: Group the occupations in categories, and prepare the dataset for propensity score calculation (discretization)
-Julie: Propensity score calculation
+- Julie: Propensity score calculation
-Jeannette: Matching algorithm
+- Jeannette: Matching algorithm
-Josephine: Analysis of the results of the observational study, Data story
+- Josephine: Analysis of the results of the observational study, Data story

+## Questions for TAs:
+We kept only the first qids in the list of qids, but we realized that it can wrongfully pair a quotation with a namesake of the real speaker.
+Do we have to remove all the quotations linked to multiple qids in order to avoid these events?
+Some date of birth are wrong in the .parquet file (when we compute, we have someone with a negative age).
+Can we deal with it just by removing outliers as we have done?